 QuickSights provides both a visual report builder and the ability to use SQL to select, join, and sort data.
 QuickSight lets you combine visualizations into dashboards that you can share with others, and automatically generate and send reports via email.

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You’ll have to keep an eye out for any changes to Mailjet's webhooks implementation.

 From Mailjet to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Mailjet data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Mailjet to Redshift, Mailjet to BigQuery, Mailjet to Azure SQL Data Warehouse, Mailjet to PostgreSQL, Mailjet to Panoply, and Mailjet to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Mailjet to Redshift, Mailjet to BigQuery, Mailjet to Azure Synapse Analytics, Mailjet to PostgreSQL, Mailjet to Panoply, and Mailjet to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Mailjet with Amazon QuickSight.
 With just a few clicks, Stitch starts extracting your Mailjet data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.